WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 _Search terms_

-In this screenshot, you can see the post contains the hashtag&nbsp; **#genesis**.
+In this screenshot, you can see the post contains the hashtag **#genesis**.
 Similarly, you can hide your posts with a specific search term or hashtags.

 ![Hashtags](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/hashtags.png)